 These items may help you kick-start a healthy eating regimen or learn more about portion control as you try to avoid extra weight.
-Between 60 and 70 percent of Americans are overweight or obese, which are risk factors for heart disease and stroke.
+Between 60 and 70 percent of American adults are overweight or obese, which are risk factors for heart disease and stroke.
 But there are some important warnings to keep in mind with diet foods.

 “As long as people don’t compensate for those calories it can be an effective tool,” Johnson said.
 She warned against thinking: “Oh, I had a diet beverage … so, therefore, I can have the cookies.”

 If you eat packaged “diet” foods, it helps to become a savvy nutrition label reader.
 Be sure to note the serving size because sometimes the foods don’t really contain fewer calories, said Johnson, the Bickford Professor of Nutrition and a Professor of Medicine at the University of Vermont.

 Some of these foods don’t provide much nutritional value, either.
 For example, snack items in 100-calorie packs might just be empty calories in smaller quantities, she said.

 “If you’re craving chocolate once in a while, have a small piece (preferably dark chocolate, rich in flavonoids), enjoy it and then move on from your craving,” she said.

 Frozen low-calorie entrees can help you become familiar with what an appropriate portion size should look like, so eating those meals occasionally can be useful, Dr. Johnson said.

 However, check to make sure the food isn’t loaded with too much sodium, which raises the risk of high blood pressure, a risk factor for heart disease and stroke.
 The American Heart Association recommends that most American adults consume no more than 1,500 milligrams of sodium a day.